lsst-dm/dax_data_generator/container/README.md

   Start the server with `/home/qserv/dax_data_generator/scripts/run_datagenserver.sh fakedb -glocalhost`
-    where `fakedb` is replace by the correct database name and `localhost` is rplaced by the replicator master host.
+    where `fakedb` is replace by the correct database name and `localhost` is replaced by the replicator master host.
 Client: see Kuberenetes client above.